Skip to Main Content

 609/1,000

 Farmers is a solid insurer with three different tiers of policies that fit the needs of most homeowners.
 You can choose between standard, enhanced or premier coverage tiers.
 Standard offers minimal coverage at a reduced price, while Premier includes high coverage limits and many features.
 Reduced rates are also available if you take advantage of discounts, like purchasing a home less than 14 years old, installing protective devices or even completing green certifications from Energy Star, LEED or the EPA.
-But, if and when a tornado hits and you find yourself needing to file a claim, it’s possible that it could be a frustrating experience — especially if you elect to use their online claims system.
-J.D.
-Power’s 2023 U.S. Insurance Digital Experience Study indicated below-average customer satisfaction in Farmers’ digital service but above-average satisfaction for digital shopping.
+Though Farmers ranked below-average in J.D.
+Power’s 2023 Insurance Digital Experience Study for service, it improved to above-average in the 2024 study.
+That said, it has a below-average customer satisfaction score for digital shopping and in the 2024 Home Insurance Study, which suggests dissatisfaction with its home insurance rates and the online shopping experience.

 Scores and Ratings